PrioritySoftware/PrioritySoftware.github.io/_api/index.md

 #### JAVASCRIPT

-Include the following script in your index.html:
+Include the following script in your index.html file:

 [https://PrioritySoftware.github.io/api/priorityapp/priorityapp.nocache.js](https://PrioritySoftware.github.io/api/priorityapp/priorityapp.nocache.js)

-## Important stuff
+## Keep in Mind

-- Server responses can be handled in callbacks or in [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise){:target="_blank"}.
-Both of them are supported.
+- Server responses can be handled as either callbacks or [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise){:target="_blank"}.
+Both are supported.
 - Some methods **must** be called in a certain order for them to work.

 That's it!!
 Go ahead and start using this awesome tool.